7h30th3r0n3/Evil-M5Core2/README.md

 7. Upload the script to your M5Core2 device.
 8. Restart the device if needed.

-First time or is something not working correctly?
-You should check out
+It's your first time with arduino IDE or something not working correctly?
+You should check out video section !

 <div align="center">